How To Create The Best Videos

 No explanation of price

 One price fits all?
 Probably not.
-Especially if you have never purchased video services before, you might have lots of questions about costs.
+Especially if you have never purchased video production services before, you might have lots of questions about costs.
 Is the company prepared for them?
 Do they have materials that give insight into how they charge?
 Ask for something that explains in plain language what the quote covers and why the costs are reasonable.

 Lack of Options